danny9447537/Ken_Danny_DMS/README.md

 5. User Interface: Manages the graphical user interface components.
 UserInterfaceManager: Creates and manages the GUI components of the application.
 6. Main: Entry point for the application.

-7.AircraftRepositoryTest: Class specifically made for unit testing.
+7. AircraftRepositoryTest: Class specifically made for unit testing.

 **Main:**